New Horizons Un-Limited Inc.

 Ohio

 Ardmore Inc. is a non-profit organization that offers housing options to individuals with developmental disabilities living in Summit County Ohio.
 Ardmore Inc. offers small homes, foster care homes, and temporary, emergency living situations.
 Each residential facility houses one to four people with a low staff to client ratio.
 They also offer two accessible housing facilities.
 Their website offers several links to resources related to developmental disabilities as well.
-To contact Ardmore Inc. write to 981 E. Market Street, Akron, Ohio 44305 or call (330) 535-2601.
-You may also email info@ardmoreinc.org.
+To contact Ardmore Inc. call (330) 535-2601.

 Texas

-Down Home Ranch, located in Elgin, Texas, offers residential living to adults with disabilities.
-Built and operated by parents of a daughter with Down Syndrome, the ranch invites those willing and able to work to join their community.
+Down Home Ranch, is a working farm and ranch, where about 40 adults and children - including 20 with Down syndrome and other disabilities - live year round, caring for 340 acres of the Post Oak Savannah in Central Texas Built and operated by parents of a daughter with Down Syndrome, the ranch invites those willing and able to work to join their community.
 For more information, call (888) 926-2253 or e-mail info@downhomeranch.org.

 Wisconsin

 Creative Community Living Services, Inc. offers highly individualized residential support to individuals with developmental disabilities.
-They offer group home living in both Adult Family Homes, three and four bed State Licensed facilities and Community Based Residential Facilities, five to eight bed State Licensed facilities.
+They offer supportive home care to individuals in their own apartments.
+Individuals living in supportive apartments can have live-in staff if they so choose.
+They also offer group home living in both Adult Family Homes, three and four bed State Licensed facilities and Community Based Residential Facilities, five to eight bed State Licensed facilities.
 Each offers services unique to their residents.
-For more information, call (920) 261-1345 or e-mail jenna cclswi.com.
+For more information, call (920) 261-1345 or e-mail jenna@cclswi.com.

 Homes for Independent Living (HIL) is a for-profit organization serving 10 Wisconsin counties with over 90 programs for adults with developmental disabilities.
 HIL offers Adult Family Homes (2-4 persons), Community Based Residential Facilities (5-6 persons), Community Supported Living Arrangements (1-4 persons), Supported Apartment Programs, and Group Homes.
 Many of the residential and group homes are fully accessible.
 The residencies are also furnished with specially designed furniture to meet the needs of disabled individuals.
 Their website offers a number of links to other helpful resources as well.
-For more information you can write to P.O.
-Box 278, Dousman, Wisconsin 53118 or call (262) 569-5520.
+For more information call (262) 334-2284.

 Lutheran Social Services of Wisconsin and Upper Michigan is a non-profit agency offering group home settings, providing skills training, financial services, recreation and leisure activities and health monitoring.
 They also offer family home residential settings.
 For more information, call (414) 281-4400.